plone/plone.app.multilingual/docs/index.rst

 Introduction
 ============

+Talking about multi-language support in Plone is talk about Products.LinguaPlone.
+It's been the defacto standard for managing translations of Archetypes-based content in Plone through the years.
+Somehow its functionality never made its way into the Plone core.
+Nowadays, Plone faces the rising of Dexterity content types and its incoming adoption into the Plone core in the near future (4.3) and complete the transition to Plone default content types in Plone 5.

+plone.app.multilingual was designed originally to provide Plone a whole multilingual story.
+Using ZCA technologies, enables translations to Dexterity and Archetypes content types as well.

-After more than 4 years, a GSOC, redesigns, new versions, outdated libraries ... we are able to say that plone.app.multilingual is here.
+After more than 4 years, a GSOC, redesigns, new versions, reimplementations due to deprecated libraries, two major Plone versions finally we are able to say that plone.app.multilingual is here.

 Features